-3.1 We have been commissioned by Meriton Group, to examine the health and condition of the trees on and around this development site.
+3.1 We have been commissioned by Mr R Jata to examine the health and condition of the trees on and around this development site.

-It is proposed to demolish the existing and the construction of new apartment buildings on Site (development works).
+It is proposed to retain the existing and the construction of three new dwellings on Site (development works).

-3.2 We have examined the trees on site and can suggest the following considerations for the development works:

-1. The following are street trees along Council's footpath in Epsom Road and Link Road:
+- 3.2 We have examined the trees on site and can suggest the following considerations for the development works: - 1.
+The following trees are classified as Exempt species in Council's DCP and can be removed without consent: Tree 1 & 1A Ligustrum lucidum.